John French, 1st Earl of Ypres: Le Cateau

 GHQ moved back from Le Cateau to St Quentin on 25 August.
-French had a long discussion with Murray and Wilson (25 August) as to whether, the BEF should stand and fight at Le Cateau, a position which had been chosen for both I and II Corps to hold after they had retreated on either side of the Forest of Mormal.
-II Corps had been harried by German forces as it retreated west of the forest and Wilson and Murray were concerned about the risk of encirclement from the left.
-Sir John did not agree but wanted to fall back as agreed with Joffre, and hoped that the BEF could pull out of the fight altogether and refit behind the River Oise.
+French had a long discussion with Murray and Wilson (25 August) as to whether the BEF should stand and fight at Le Cateau.
+Wilson and Murray were concerned about the risk of encirclement from the left.
+Sir John did not agree but wanted to fall back as agreed with Joffre, and hoped that the BEF could pull out and refit behind the River Oise.
 Besides concern for his men, he was also worried that he was exposing his small force to the risk of destruction which Kitchener had forbidden.
-Wilson issued orders to Smith-Dorrien to retreat from Le Cateau the next day.
+Wilson ordered Smith-Dorrien to retreat from Le Cateau the next day.

-French was awakened at 2 am on 26 August with news that Haig's I Corps was under attack at Landrecies, and ordered Smith-Dorrien (3.50 am) to assist him.
+French was awakened at 2 am on 26 August with news that Douglas Haig's I Corps was under attack at Landrecies, and ordered Smith-Dorrien to assist him.
 Smith-Dorrien replied that he was "unable to move a man".
-This angered French as he was, at that time, fond of Haig.
-French was woken from his sleep again at 5 am with the news that Smith-Dorrien had decided to stand and fight at Le Cateau, as the Germans would otherwise be upon him before he had a chance to retreat.
+French was woken again at 5 am with the news that Smith-Dorrien had decided to stand and fight at Le Cateau.
 Insisting that the exhausted Murray not be woken, French telegraphed back that he still wanted Smith-Dorrien to "make every endeavour" to fall back but that he had "a free hand as to the method", which Smith-Dorrien took as permission to make a stand.
-French's diary and memoirs omit mention of this telegram.
-Sir John also sent a message to Lanrezac at 5 am, asking him to assist Haig (on Smith-Dorrien's right), which he agreed to do, although in the event his help was not needed.
 On waking properly, French ordered Wilson to telephone Smith-Dorrien and order him to break off as soon as possible.
-Wilson ended the conversation by saying "Good luck to you.
-Yours is the first cheerful voice I've heard in three days."